RandomStudio/tether-lidar2d-consolidation-rs/README.md

 ```

 ## Command-line configuration
-For the backend executable, you can see a full list of available command-line arguments by appending `--help` onto your executing command, e.g. `lidar2d-backend --help` (installed) or `cargo run --bin lidar2d-backend -- --help` (development)
+For the boath executables, you can see a full list of available command-line arguments by appending `--help` onto your executing command, e.g. `lidar2d-backend --help` (installed) or `cargo run --bin lidar2d-backend -- --help` (development)

-Options are deliberately made to be almost identical to those used in the OG Agent, with a few notable exceptions:

-- Here we use a flag `--perspectiveTransform.includeOutside` instead of setting a boolean `ignoreOutside`.
-This reflects the default usage better and makes more sense when using a flag (which defaults to `false` if not explicitly appended)
-- For Tether, you can optionally provide `--tether.host`, `--tether.username`, `--tether.password` if these differ from the defaults
-- There are no options relating to `autoBroadcastConfig` as there is no need for this behaviour; we save and (re)publish configuration essentially every time it changes, on startup and when requested

 ## Dev dependencies
 If you are compiling on your own system, Paho Eclipse MQTT has some (non-Rust) dependencies of its own.
 On Mac, you might need to the following: